 Preferred option: the IPMVP options be properly referenced, with titles and descriptions (perhaps shortened) in REQ.19.3.1 consistent with International Performance Measurement and Verification Protocol Concepts and Options for Determining Energy and Water Savings, Volume 1, EVO 10000 – 1:2012, pp. 17-18 (www.evo-world.org)

-Secondary option: the IPMVP Options be referenced by name (Option A, Option B, etc.) and that a reference is made to IPMVP for definitions
+Secondary option: the IPMVP Options be referenced by name (Option A, Option B, etc.), but without descriptions, and that a reference is made to IPMVP for definitions and details.

 REQ.19.3.2.2 Energy Efficiency Baseline Conditions